regisfrias/ficcoes/chapters/en/the-underground-cities.md

 Traveling to another city's underground is a different matter altogether.
 For that citizens need a permission by both their domicile and the host cities.
 Very few are issued this type of permission and permanent ones are reserved for wealthy individuals, important bureaucrats and celebrities.

 A common hobby of the underground dwellers is to tell stories about the surface.
 They are mostly fictional but often contain truthful elements, captured from hearsay brought by the merchants who move goods between surface and underground.
 They are especially curious about the inhabitants of other underground cities, what they are like, what they do, if they are happier.

-New Constantinople was built in the first year of the Last Age to be the capital of The Protean Empire and it is a metaphor of its structure.

 If it is forbidden for some people to reach the surface of New Constantinople, it is not illegal to move around the Empire.
 Again only the appropriate set of permissions is required of the travelers.
 In practice though only a small portion of the population is capable of leaving the underground cities, as those trips tend to be very onerous and resource intensive.
 The citizens with access to the surface also tend to have easy access to the whole empire.